sergeyk/vislab/tasks.md

 ## Doing

+## Next

+- abstract classifier/regression metrics into own module, and call them from vw.

+- plot confusion matrix for the wikipaintings styles and send email to jessica
+    - idea: confusion matrix plotted vs confidence in the time dimension

+- plot correlation matrix between style and genre
+    - dust off the correlation matrix code from pascal days

+- do I need to use the same test set for all classes?

+- compute VW classifier performance with the fc6_flatten feature

+- what's the order of features in the wikipaintings dataset?

+- re-implement data exploration view in vislab

+- add tests for wikipaintings

+- re-implement the single-similarity page in addition to per-style similarity page

+- implement data approval view

 - update get_url to use db instead of loading dataframe

 - get classifier scores for the painting classification